UTK-geog415-s15/UTK-geog415-s15.github.io/_posts/2015-01-05-assignment0.md

 - When you first run the Github client (if that's what you go with), it will ask you for your git username and email.
 Do this.
 You should be good to go!

 ## <a name='setting-up-workspace'>Setting up your class workspace</a>

 For this class, you will maintain a repository with your assignments.
 When you want help (and you will want help at some point), you can share your repository with the TA or me, and we see exactly what is happening.

-When you want to turn in your homework, you just copy your work to our repository.
+When you want to turn in your homework, you just ask us to copy everything from your repository to our repository.
 Again, we can see what you did.
 No emails to get lost.
 Additionally, you can see what your colleagues are doing.
 I think this is a good thing.
 As long as you give credit where credit is due.
-If you think you deserve mad props for someone's work let us know.
+If you someone else copied your work and didn't give you mad props then let us know.
+We all stand on the shoulders of giants.
+Some giants may be in this class.
+That is okay, just acknowledge it.

 You will have two repositories.
 One which belongs to you, and where you do all your work, and one which belongs to the TA and myself, which is where you submit your work when you are done.
-I've already created my repository.
+I've already created you repository that belongs to me.
 - Go here to the [class github page] (https://github.com/UTK-geog415-s15).
 - Find the repository with your netid and click to open it up.
+This is my repository.
+Your final homework will show up here after you follow the instructions in this assignment.
 - The repository is nearly empty, the only thing there is an empty README.md file.
 - In the upper right, click the `Fork...` button.
 "It should only take a few seconds."
-You will now have a copy of the repository in your own github home.
+You will now have a copy of the repository in your own github account.
 The windows browser will probably have ejected you from the class account to your own account.
-You should see you own version of the repository now.
-There are now two copies of the repository, one called `UTK-geog415_s15/netid` which belongs to me, and one called `[your user name]/netid` which belongs to you.
+You should see your own version of the repository now.
+There are now two copies of the repository, one called `UTK-geog415_s15/[your netid]` which belongs to me, and one called `[your user name]/[your netid]` which belongs to you.

 You will do all of your homework on **your** repository, and when you are ready to submit your homework, you will send me a *Pull Request* so that I can save it on the **class** repository.
 This is what I will grade.
+A Pull Request tells someone "Hey, I've taken your repository and done something cool with it that I think you should use."

 The repository is now on your github account but it isn’t on you computer.
 The first time only, you need to *clone* it to your computer.